dusty/multi-rack-app-app/README.txt

 - app/sinatra/admin.rb
   Check out the 'get %r{^\/(\w+)$} do'.
 I use that to serve erb files that exist in the static views directory.
-Easy way to do generate views without creating a route.
+Easy way to generate views without creating a route.

 - lib/helpers.rb